-Target Media moved into the architecturally significant building by Derwent London, with it’s piano black, brushed steel and concrete facade.
-Zachary Pulman Design was approached by Target Media to turn their reception area into an impressive greeting point.
+Target Media moved into Derwent London’s architecturally significant building, in Bloomsbury, noted for it’s piano black, brushed steel and concrete façade, soliciting Zachary Pulman Design Studio to turn their reception area into an impressive greeting point.

 Client: Target Media

 Collaborators: Brush Planes, Glass design, Popple Projects, AKA, Mosa, Barasol & Vitra